Kate Brindle, Secretary

 Bee is a founding member of Attorneys for Animals, and vividly recalls a 1990 invitation in the Michigan Bar Journal, to “attorneys interested in animal law”, which led to creation of AFA.
 She is a founding and current member of the Animal Law Section of the State Bar of Michigan.
 She serves on the boards of the Animals and Society Institute, Bird Center of Washtenaw County and Leuk’s Landing.
 She serves on the advisory council for the Center for Humane Studies at Madonna University.
 A hands-on volunteer at Crafty Cat Rescue, she has added community cat caretaker to her repertoire of animal-related activities.
 Bee received J.D. and B.A.
 (Sociology) degrees from The Ohio State University, and a Post Baccalaureate Certificate in Non Profit Sector Studies from Wayne State University.
 Bee and her husband share their home with cats Julia (a tortie), Stella (a tuxedo) and Precious (a dilute tortie).

 Donald Garlit, Treasurer

 Don is a founding member of AFA.
-He also is a founding member of the SBM Animal Law Section, where he served as the Section Council chair, and is currently its treasurer and newsletter co–editor.
+He also is a founding member of the SBM Animal Law Section, where he served as the Section Council chair, and is currently a Section Council member and newsletter co–editor.
 He is a member of the board of directors of RedRover.
 He is a hands-on volunteer at Leuk’s Landing, a shelter for FeLuk+ cats.
 Don spent more than 25 years in the automotive industry in both commercial and defense segments in finance, program management, sales, and contracts.
 He is a graduate of Michigan State University (B.A.
 Economics), The Ohio State University (J.D.), and the University of Michigan (M.B.A.).

 Margo Miller, Director